Waelahmed99/Gold/README.md

 # Welcome to (G)old project
-Gaming-old is a SFML C++ project which contains some old games :heartpulse:
+Gaming-old is an SFML C++ project which contains some old games :heartpulse:

 **Current included games**
 ```